-Linux is a well-known and widely-supported operating system saught-after by shared hosting customers (We've reviewed the best Linux VPS services too — so VPS shoppers needn't fret).
+Linux is a well-known and widely-supported operating system sought-after by shared hosting customers (We've reviewed the best Linux VPS services too — so VPS shoppers needn't fret).
 Its intuitiveness, flexibility, and compatibility with a broad range of applications makes it a hot commodity for hosting users.
 We tested out the top hosts that offer Linux packages, ranked them based on feature sets, pricing, ease of use, and more, and now give you 2017's best options for Linux shared hosting:

 Our Linux web hosting reviews reveal the top plans in this market tout Linux operating systems, compatible software, and easy installations for that software, as well as the scripting languages Linux hosting customers prefer.
 To help you make a decision quickly, our experts pooled our research on the best Linux hosting providers and their plans and now present the following summary table.
 Remember, these are the shared Linux server hosting options, but we've reviewed the top VPS plans for Linux, too.

 |Rank||Web Host||Price||Storage||Expert Rating|

 Back when web design and development was just an intriguing interest to me, I used local servers on my university’s campus.
 I knew nothing about web hosting, just that my student ID gave me a website to subject to my awful HTML table-based designs.